Cedar Ridge Raiders Invitational

 Competed in PF at Wylie High School in Wylie, Tx for 2 years.

-Currently I'm a Sophomore at UT Austin.
+Currently I'm a Junior at UT Austin.

 Add me to email chain: rsinghdhesi0@gmail.com